Coming to Scotland as a non-European Economic Area national

 When and where to apply

 You must apply for your visa or permit before you travel to Scotland and the UK.
-If you do not have the required clearance entry documents, you can be refused entry to the UK and sent back home.
+If you do not have the required entry clearance documents, you can be refused entry to the UK and sent back home.
 There are specific requirements that you will need to meet depending on the visa you are applying for.

 You may have to apply online depending where you are located.
 Normally you apply for your visa or permit to allow you to enter and work in the UK at a British Visa Application Centre – these are often at British Embassies, Consulates or High Commissions located around the world.
 You can find out where to apply in your country on the Home Office website.